 Alopecia describes complete hair loss.
 This can occur on the entire scalp (alopecia totalis) or body (alopecia universalis) or may be localized to specific areas (alopecia areata).
 Alopecia areata can progress to alopecia totalis and often begins acutely and spreads gradually over the course of weeks to months.
 Alopecia is an autoimmune disease mediated by T lymphocytes and other immune cells.

 Telogen effluvium describes a disruption in the normal hair growth and rest cycles that results in excessive shedding and hair loss.
 This disorder is diagnosed by the hair pull test, which is positive when pulled hair easily is removed from the scalp, and 50% or more of the strands are in the telogen, or inactive, phase.
-This condition can be precipitated by physical stress, such as surgery or malnutrition, or by medical exposure, such as chemotherapy.
+This condition can be precipitated by physical stress, such as surgery or malnutrition, or by medical exposure, such as chemotherapy and common medications.

 When taking history in a patient with hair loss, it is imperative to determine what the patient is experiencing.
 Hair loss can refer to increased daily hair loss, which a clinician will elicit by asking if the patient notices more hair on his or her pillow or more hair in the shower after bathing.
 Hair loss can also refer to apparent hairlessness, which a clinician will elicit by asking if the patient notices areas without hair or regions where hair seems to be less thick or provide less coverage.
 Teasing out this distinction is necessary to determine the correct diagnosis.